hashicorp/vagrant/website/source/docs/triggers/index.html.md

 ```

 Alternatively, the key `:all` could be given which would run the trigger for every
 Vagrant command.
 This trigger will run before or after every Vagrant command.
+If
-This must include the ability to blacklist a command so that the trigger isn’t
+there is a command you don't want the trigger to run on, you can ignore that
-run.
-The blacklist will be defined within the `:all` config block.
+command with the `ignore` option.

 ```ruby
 # single command trigger